The History of sushi has some interesting surprises in store even for those familiar with the subject.

 People were desperately looking for goods of any kind that could be economically interesting to import to Japan.
 There were none.

-Wayne MacAlpine (no relation to guitarist Tony MacAlpine, whose album Eye of the World still inspires us today) a young Canadian employee of JAL and responsible for the flights from Vancouver and L.A. to Japan, received a telegram from Tokyo one day.
-He was to research the tuna industry on the Canadian east coast.
+Wayne MacAlpine (no relation to guitarist Tony MacAlpine, whose album Eye of the World still thrills us today) a young Canadian employee of JAL and responsible for flights from Vancouver and L.A. to Japan, received a telegram from Tōkyō one day.
+He was to research the tuna industry on Canada's east coast, he said.
 The telegram was sent by Akira Okazaki, who was responsible in Japan for opening up new commodity markets for aviation.

 Japanese taste American influenced

 By this time, the American occupiers' preference for fatty meat and fatty fish had already become established in Japan.
 So tuna was no longer taboo.

 Okazaki had observed that people in Tōkyō had developed a taste for tuna on sushi.
 But the demand could not be met, at least not by Japanese fishermen.
 So why not import tuna from other parts of the world?

 First tuna from 1972 at the fish market in Tōykō.